ibbis-screening/common-mechanism/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Refactor (non-breaking change to code or documentation which should not change functionality)

-## Are there any relevant logs, error output, etc?
+## Relevant logs, error messages, etc.
 <!--
 This will help to find this PR message in future if similar errors appear.
 -->